mitre/hipcheck/site/content/docs/guide/config/policy-file.md

 registry is established, the manifest field will become optional.
 In the immediate term it will be practically required.

-At runtime, each plugin will be downloaded by Hipcheck, its size and checksum verified, and the plugin contents decompressed and unarchived to produce the plugin executable artifacts which will be stored in a local plugin cache.
+The `manifest` field can be either a URL to the plugin's **download manifest**, or a local path to the plugin's **plugin manifest**.
+The latter option exists to allow for local testing of plugins without requiring the changes first be published.

+At runtime, each plugin that does not have a local-path-type `manifest` field will be downloaded by Hipcheck, its size and checksum verified, and the plugin contents decompressed and unarchived to produce the plugin executable artifacts which will be stored in a local plugin cache.
 Hipcheck will do the same recursively for all plugins.

 In the future Hipcheck will likely add some form of dependency resolution to minimize duplication of shared dependencies, similar to what exists in other